swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 source archive and signature separately), we have decided to take the approach covered in previous sections of this proposal.

-### Use key in certificate as signing identity for local package-level TOFU
+### Use key in certificate as signing identity for local publisher-level TOFU

-We considered using the key in a certificate as signing identity for [local package-level TOFU](#local-tofu) (i.e., different versions of a package must have the same signing identity).
+We considered using the key in a certificate as signing identity for [local publisher-level TOFU](#local-tofu) (i.e., different versions of a package must have the same signing identity).
 However, since key can change easily (e.g., lost key, key rotation, etc.), all users of the package must reset data used for local TOFU each time or else TOFU check would fail, which can introduce